Guacamole Deviled Eggs made with mashed avocado, jalapeno pepper and chipotle pepper powder are a quick and easy appetizer everyone loves!

-We always make a ton of hard boiled eggs at Easter, and I use them in potato salad, egg salad and to make deviled eggs.
-My kids aren’t that fond of the salads, but they all love stuffed eggs.
-Even the ones who normally wouldn’t touch an egg without drowning it in ketchup will happily scarf down some deviled eggs without complaining.
-Last year, I added some fresh basil and Parmesan cheese to the mashed egg yolks, and it was a nice change from the usual version.
+We always make a ton of hard boiled eggs at Easter.
+Instant Pot hard boiled eggs are super easy, and you can make a bunch of them in no time!
+I use them for potato salad, egg salad and to make stuffed eggs.
+Even my picky kids, who normally wouldn’t touch an egg without drowning it in ketchup, will happily scarf down some deviled eggs without complaining.

-The nice thing about this recipe is that you use avocado instead of the traditional mayonnaise, which lightens them up.
-And as much as I love mayo, I love avocados even more.
-So basically, I took my go-to recipe for guacamole, made a couple of changes, and used that to stuff the hard boiled eggs.
-Easy peasy.
+The nice thing about this healthy deviled egg recipe is that you use avocado instead of the traditional mayonnaise, which lightens them up.
+Basically, I took my simple recipe for guacamole, made a couple of changes, and used that to stuff the hard boiled eggs.

 My little guy helped mash the avocados and the egg yolks.
 This is a fun way to get kids involved in the kitchen because they always love to mash things up — at least, mine do.

 Then, I added a few other ingredients, and the eggs were ready to be stuffed.
 I keep things easy around here, so I just used a small spoon, but you can get fancy and pipe them in if you want!

 I topped the eggs with some chipotle pepper and some chopped cilantro, and they were done!
 If you’re one of many people who think cilantro tastes like soap, go ahead and leave it out.
 And, if you want to cut down on the spice, just leave out the jalapeno peppers.
 You can also substitute smoked paprika for the chipotle powder.

 How Long do Hard Cooked Eggs Last in the Fridge?

 Hard boiled, or hard cooked eggs in shells are good for up to a week in the fridge.
 However, they’re usually easier to peel right after they’re cooked.